ServerlessLife/serverless-spy/doc/DynamoDB.md

 # DynamoDB

-DynamoDB integration subscribes to DynamoDb Stream and intercept events.
-The event has following properties
+DynamoDB integration subscribes to DynamoDb Stream and intercepts events.
+The event has the following properties:
  - `keys`
  - `newImage`
  - `oldImage`
  - `eventName` (`INSERT`, `MODIFY`, `REMOVE`)

 You can use `eventName` and compare `newImage` and `oldImage` to validate if the correct operation has been executed.

 Basic example: